 As London prospered, the land next to this particular patch was handed to Greyfriary Priory, who dominated the area, until Henry VIII’s suppression, and the land was later taken over by Christ’s Hospital who occupied it until the 19th century.

-In a couple of thousand years time, there is going to be much head-scratching by archeologists as to why there so much Roman remains all mixed up in large plots of land in Kent.
-The legacy of 19th and early 20th century thinking in London.
+In a couple of thousand years time, there is going to be much head-scratching by archaeologists as to why there so much Roman remains all mixed up in large plots of land in Kent.
+The legacy of 19th and early 20th-century thinking in London.